LazarumAI/training-platform/README.md

 ## Support

-For support, email support@lazarum.org or join our Discord community.
+For support, email support@lazarum.org or join our Telegram community.

 ## Acknowledgments